Kukulong1127/MPU6050_Arduino_Nano_Processing/README.md

 Responsiveness and movement smoothness were evaluated qualitatively because no external motion-capture or high-speed latency measurement system was available.

-## Progress blog

-### Stage 1 — Project definition

-The initial goal was to build an interaction system in which head motion controls the camera inside a simplified driving cockpit.
-The main risks identified were sensor noise, yaw drift, integration between physical hardware and Processing, and the limited project schedule.

-**Outcome:** The scope was narrowed to a panoramic proof-of-concept environment.
-This preserved the head-tracking and rendering challenges while avoiding the time cost of building a detailed 3D cockpit.

-### Stage 2 — Sensor and serial communication

-The MPU6050 was connected to the Arduino Nano through I2C.
-A first firmware version verified that all three gyroscope axes could be read and converted to degrees per second.
-The output format was then simplified to comma-separated values for Processing.

-**Outcome:** Stable serial transmission at 115200 baud with an approximate 10 ms loop delay.

-### Stage 3 — Initial 3D rotation prototype

-Before controlling a camera, a simple cuboid was rendered in Processing.
-Integrated X, Y, and Z gyroscope values controlled the object's rotations.
-This isolated and verified the complete sensor-to-graphics pipeline.

-**Outcome:** Physical sensor rotation produced corresponding real-time 3D rotation.

-### Stage 4 — Panoramic camera control

-A personal 360-degree room image was mapped to the inside of a sphere.
-The virtual camera was placed at the center, with gyroscope Z mapped to yaw and gyroscope X mapped to pitch.

-**Outcome:** The MPU6050 could be used to look left/right and up/down inside the recorded room.

-### Stage 5 — Filtering and interaction controls

-Initial testing showed visible drift even when the sensor was stationary.
-A 1.0 degrees/s deadband, optional EMA smoothing, pitch limits, and manual recentering were added.
-Runtime controls were also added to switch methods without restarting the sketch.

-**Outcome:** A controllable evaluation application with raw, deadband, and smoothed modes.

-### Stage 6 — Evaluation

-A repeatable 30-second stationary test was implemented in Processing.
-The application resets the view, times the test, and prints the resulting yaw and pitch drift.

-**Outcome:** The deadband reduced stationary drift from tens of degrees to nearly zero in the recorded test.

 ## Running the project